soorajtom/lwip-hurd-doc/Files/io-ops.c.md

 			    mach_port_t * fsys,
 			    mach_msg_type_name_t * fsystype, ino_t * fileno)

-Return the identity port for the socket.
+Gets the identity port for the socket.

 ****
 The rest of the functions are not supported yet.